Growing & Empowering Myself Successfully

 - Reside in the Delta Sigma Theta Sorority, Inc., Southfield Alumnae Chapter’s service area

-Applications are typically distributed at an informational meeting held in April of each year.
+There is an informational meeting held in April of each year, after which applications are accepted.
 For additional information, please contact DeltaGems@deltasac.org.